GWilloughby99/Stop-and-search-figures-year-ending-March-2020/docs/index.md

 **BAME groups are more likely to be stopped by the West Midlands and Metropolitan Police Force areas**

-Latest figures from the [Home Office](https://www.gov.uk/government/statistics/police-powers-and-procedures-england-and-wales-year-ending-31-march-2020) revealed that year ending March 2020, **577,054 searches** took place.
+Latest figures from the [Home Office](https://www.gov.uk/government/statistics/police-powers-and-procedures-england-and-wales-year-ending-31-march-2020) show the ethnicities of people stopped and searched by police force area.

-This is a **53%** increase from the previous year (378,968).

 **West Midlands Police** carried out **37,165** searches and **over a quarter** of those stopped were Asian.